DropShipping vs drop surfing

 Because the supplier takes care of the logistics of getting the item to the customer, the seller is free to take care of marketing their items, and can sell more.

 Let’s give you the quick answer.
-DropShipping as a business is easy to start, it is low risk and low cost, and can be incredibly easy to manage.
-Because of this, many sellers are able tomanage their DropShipping endeavours alongside their mainstream career, or their families.
-It’s a great way to earn extra cash, whether it’s for extra holiday money, savings or retirement.
+DropShipping is easy to start, it is low risk and low cost, and with automation, can be incredibly easy to manage.
+Because of this, many retailers are able to manage their DropShipping endeavours alongside the rest of their business, while entrepreneurs can launch a business using DropShipping suppliers relatively quickly and easily, without requiring a huge budget to get started.

-Many DropShipping sellers start DropShipping because it’s a way to create their own business when they don’t have any money to invest upfront.
-Because you’re not buying stock with DropShipping, if you create the right strategy and pick the right products, you can start making profits immediately.
+Many smaller DropShipping sellers start DropShipping because it’s a way to create their own business when they don’t have any money to invest upfront.
+Because you don’t need to buy stock with DropShipping, if you create the right strategy and pick the right products, you can start making profits pretty quickly.
 You just need the right automated DropShipping platformfor your business – preferably one that offers you a free plan initially, so that as you make your sales and your business grows, you can use the profits to invest in a paid subscription for your platform and keep selling more.

 Contrary to what some online influencers might have you believe, managing a DropShipping business isn’t a golden ticket that you can earn money doing nothing at all.
-While you might make some sales passively, simply by listing items on marketplaces, to reach the success you are probably dreaming of, you have to work to get the sales by actively marketing your products – but it’s not physically demanding work.
-Your suppliers take care of looking after stock, and they do the picking, packing and dispatching of your orders.
-You’re never seeing the products, you’re not doing any lifting or shifting, or getting your hands dirty.
+While you might make some sales passively, simply by listing items on marketplaces, to reach the success you are probably dreaming of, you have to work to get the sales by actively marketing your products.
+However, it isn’t physically demanding work, since your suppliers take care of looking after stock, and they do the picking, packing and dispatching of your orders.
+You never seeing the products, you’re not doing any lifting or shifting, or getting your hands dirty.
 Rather than doing the manual work, you will be focusing on listing products, and lots of marketing activities across your social media channels to help increase your sales.

-The other thing that most sellers like about DropShipping is the fact that you’re in control of your business, and you decide everything about it – so you can sell as many, or as few items as you like, and put in as many hours as you want.
-You’re not contracted to any suppliers, which also means you’re not obligated to meet a supplier’s targets either.
+The other thing that most retailers like about DropShipping is the fact that you’re in complete control – so you can sell as many, or as few items as you like, and put in as many hours as you want in order to extend your business.
+With DropShipping marketplaces like Avasam, you’re not contracted to any suppliers, which also means you’re not obligated to meet specific targets either – unless you want to set them for yourself.
 And because you’re not contracted, you’re not restricted to selling just one supplier’s products – you can work with any number of suppliers.

-Because you’re in control, it also means you can easily close your business if that’s what is right for you.
-You might not be thinking of closing your business yet, if you haven’t even started yet, but let’s use an example.
-Picture a student who has been DropShipping to make extra cash while at university.
-It’s worked well for them, but they might decide to suspend their business once they start approaching final exams, so they can do their best – or they might close it completely, if they have their first graduate job lined up when they’ve finished.
+Because you’re in control, it also means you can easily stop DropShipping, if that’s what is right for you.
+Maybe you decide to scale up, and start buying best-selling stock in, or you might be thinking of closing your business entirely – and that’s OK.
+Let’s use an example.
+A student who has been DropShipping to make extra cash while at university might have found that it worked well for them, but they might decide to suspend their business once they start approaching final exams, so they can do their best – or they might close it completely, if they have their first graduate job lined up when they’ve finished.

 How do you make money from DropShipping?